 These are the most important aspect of tent structurally.
 They eventually are what makes any tent stand.
-If a single pole stands at the center of the tent its called pyramid tent.
+If a single pole stands at the centre of the tent its called pyramid tent.
 If a single horizontal pole runs across the roof, it is a ridge tent.
 But nowadays tents with connector-poles are available.
 The entire pole is cut into sections (connected by shock cords) that have to be connected together and then pass the poles through loops to set up the tent.
-Poles can be made of aluminum or fiberglass.
-Aluminum is strong but heavy.
-Fiberglass tends to break but is absolutely lightweight.
-Go for aluminum ones if you are buying large tents.
+Poles can be made of aluminium or fibreglass.
+Aluminium is strong but heavy.
+Fibreglass tends to break but is absolutely lightweight.
+Go for aluminium ones if you are buying large tents.

 » MESH PANELS

 These are the windows of your tent.
 They also act as ventilation vents preventing condensation in your tents.
 So if you are going in a non-rainy area, it would be luxury to night gaze the stars from top mesh panel while sleeping in your tent!
 Even if you are going in a rainy area, you can keep mesh panels open as long as you have a flysheet covering your tent.
 This will maintain the air circulation in your tent.
 In case you don’t have a flysheet, structured vents are a better choice.

 Most tents come with floors (except maybe ultra light ones).
 Make sure you use ones that have floors made of durable material.
 And it’s absolutely essential to make sure that the ground you choose to pitch should be as flat as possible.
 No rocks, stones should be there.
 Else you’ll end with a tear in your tent plus a-princess-and-a-pea experience through the night.